Human Pose Transfer with Augmented Disentangled Feature Consistency: Introduction

 In this paper, we propose a pose transfer network with augmented \textbf{D}isentangled \textbf{F}eature \textbf{C}onsistency ({\ourmethod}) to facilitate human pose transfer. {\ourmethod} contains a pose feature encoder and a static feature encoder to extract pose and appearance features from the source and target person, respectively.
-In pose feature encoder, we integrated a pre-trained pose estimator such as OpenPose~\cite{Cao2019} to extract the keypoint heatmaps.
+In \dif{the} pose feature encoder, we integrated a pre-trained pose estimator such as OpenPose~\cite{Cao2019} to extract the keypoint heatmaps.
 Notice that the pose estimator is pre-trained on COCO keypoint challenge dataset~\cite{Lin2014}, which is not any dataset deployed in our experiments.
-Further, in order to remedy the distortion of the extracted keypoints caused by the distribution shift from pose estimator, we introduce a keypoint amplifier to eliminate the noise in keypoint heatmaps.
+As shown in Figure~\ref{Fig:sub1_heatmap_comparsion}, though the pre-trained pose estimator can predict pose heatmaps for unseen subjects in our dataset, it cannot generalize well and the heatmaps have much noise, which hinders subsequent pose transfer.
+Further, in order to remedy the distortion of the extracted keypoints caused by the distribution shift from \dif{the} pose estimator, we introduce a keypoint amplifier to eliminate the noise in keypoint heatmaps.
 An image generator synthesizes a realistic image of the target person conditioned on the disentangled pose and appearance features.
 The feature encoders and image generator empower {\ourmethod} to enable us to present novel feature-level pose and appearance consistency losses~\cite{Zhu2017}.
 These losses reinforce the consistency of pose and appearance information in the feature space and simultaneously maintain visual fidelity.
 Additionally, to further improve the robustness and generality of {\ourmethod}, by disentangling the pose information from different source persons, we present a novel data augmentation scheme that builds an extra unpaired support dataset as the source images, which provides different persons with unseen poses in the training set and augmented consistency constraints.